JGold97/ds_code_challenge/README.md

 - **Interactive heatmap** showing service request density around Bellville South
 - **H3 hexagon choropleth map** displaying request counts per anonymized spatial unit
 - **Static analysis plots** with temporal patterns and wind data distributions
+-
+Note: When you run the visualization script, it will first display static plots in your Python environment.
+The interactive maps (heatmap and choropleth) are saved as HTML files in the project directory:

+data/bellville_service_requests_heatmap.html
+data/bellville_h3_choropleth_map.html

+Open these HTML files in your web browser to view the interactive maps.

 ## Key Outputs